by Tim Cant

 Starting out as an underground hip-hop subgenre in the southern US, trap has become the dominating form of hip-hop worldwide, with practitioners including Drake, Nicki Minaj and Bad Bunny.
 Trap has a militant, synthetic feel that gives it a vibe all of its own, so what are trap beats, and how can you make them yourself?

-In this beginner’s guide to making trap beats, we’ll examine the common elements of trap music, find some instruments that will give you the right sounds to make a trap beat, then show you how to compose and process these instruments to make a bass-heavy trap loop.
+In this beginner’s guide to making trap beats, we’ll examine the common elements of trap music, find some instruments that will give you the right sounds to make a trap beat, then show you how to compose and process these instruments to make a bass-heavy trap loop with beat making software.

 Jump to these sections: